kpwce/kpwce.github.io/src/content/blog/building-with-gatsby.md

 This site is built using Gatsby.
 It started off as the [starter boilerplate](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-default/) but now bares little resemblance to the original source.
 It is hosted on Github Pages.

 Now what's Gatsby and why use it here?
 Gatsby is a React-based, open source [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) (SSG).
 I chose it because of its similarity to React and its support for functionality required for this site, e.g., running a blog.
-It heavily relies on `graphql` for data retrieval and the React-based framework isn't as light as just HTML, but it was great to have a working site right off the bat.
+It heavily relies on [GraphQL](https://graphql.org/) for data retrieval and the React-based framework isn't as light as just HTML, but it was great to have a working site right off the bat.
 With a heavy amount of CSS styling and modular React components, I think I'm happy with the product.

 One awesome feature that Gatsby has is the render Markdown files as HTML, so I can insert some